-Two Therapy Dogs, Kramer and Jacob, come to school each day under the supervision of their owners, Teacher, Billy Candy, and Principal, Rachel Corben.
+Therapy Dog Jacob comes to school each day under the supervision of his owner Principal, Rachel Corben.
 The role of therapy dogs at CNPS is to react and respond to our students and their environment, under the guidance and direction of their owners and other CNPS Staff working as their handlers.
-Kramer and Jacob work at CNPS to support students with social and emotional learning needs.
+Jacob works at CNPS to support students with social and emotional learning needs.
 For example, an individual might be encouraged to gently pat or talk to a dog to teach sensitive touch and help them be calm.

 A recent report highlighted students working with therapy dogs experienced increased motivation for learning, resulting in improved outcomes.
 Research into the effects of therapy dogs in schools is showing a range of benefits including:

 - increase in school attendance

 - gains in confidence

 - decreases in learner anxiety behaviours resulting in improved learning outcomes, such as increases in reading and writing levels

 - positive changes towards learning and improved motivation, and

 - enhanced relationships with peers and teachers due to experiencing trust and unconditional love from a therapy dog.
 This in turn helps students learn how to express their feelings and enter into more trusting relationships.